Urban killings, air strikes as bloodshed worsens in Turkish southeast

 "Fingers should be taken off the trigger.
 The guns must fall silent to allow for conditions to resume negotiations."

-The PKK, deemed a terrorist group by Turkey, the United States and the European Union, began an insurgency in 1984 that has killed 40,000.
-Breakdown of the ceasefire coincides with worsening conflict in neighbouring Syria and Iraq and the rise of Islamic State, which has been blamed for a July bombing in Turkey that killed 30.

-More than 15 planes struck PKK targets in Qandil, Zap and Avashin in the mountains of northern Iraq for five hours early on Friday, one security source said.
+More than 15 warplanes struck PKK targets in Qandil, Zap and Avashin in the mountains of northern Iraq for five hours early on Friday, one security source said.

-At least 60 PKK fighters were killed in the air strikes by F-16 and F-4 jets which hit 64 targets in the group's camps across the region, broadcaster NTV and other Turkish media reported, citing security sources.
-The figures could not immediately be confirmed.

 WAITER SHOT WHILE TENDING TABLE OF POLICEMEN